hanabi/hanabi.github.io/misc/Null.md

 ### Hard Variant

-* Any variant with a null suit is treated as a *Hard Variant*, meaning that * Play Clues* are "turned on" and so forth.
+* Any variant with a null suit is treated as a *Hard Variant*, meaning that *Loaded Play Clues* are "turned on" and so forth.

 <br />